bagelquant/bagel-factor/docs/modules/metrics.md

 The `metrics` module provides quantitative performance and risk evaluation tools for factor investing and portfolio analysis.
 It includes functions for calculating information coefficients, quantile-based returns, and a variety of risk and performance metrics.

+All risk metric functions accept `pd.Series | pd.DataFrame` inputs (PEP 604 union types).
+When a DataFrame is passed, operations are applied column-wise and a DataFrame is returned; with a Series, a scalar or Series is returned depending on context.
+The `accumulate_return` function mirrors the input type (Series -> Series, DataFrame -> DataFrame).

 ## Submodules

 ### 1. `ic.py`